Dispersin B: Applications

 Dispersin B may be useful for treating and preventing biofilm-associated infections caused by poly-N-acetylglucosamine-producing bacteria.
 Dispersin B prevented the formation of S. epidermidis biofilm, which suggests that biofilm-releasing enzymes can exhibit broad-spectrum activity and could be potential antibiofilm agents.

 Commercial development

-Dispersin B is being commercially developed as a wound care gel and medical device coating by Kane Biotech, Inc., a Canadian biotech company.
+Dispersin B is being commercially developed as a wound care gel and medical device coating.
 External and internal catheters that were coated with a combination of Dispersin B and triclosan were shown to be as effective at preventing bacterial infection as already commercially available chlorhexidine-sulfadiazine-coated catheters.
 These findings support that Dispersin B exhibits synergistic activity when combined with antibiotics.
 Carbamate substrates were also shown to improve the activity of the enzyme relative to the benchmark substrate 4-nitrophenyl N-acetyl-β-D-glucosamine.

-Pharmaceutical-grade Dispersin B has been successfully manufactured by BioVectra, Inc., Charlottetown, P.E.I., Canada, and is currently undergoing biocompatibility testing.
+Pharmaceutical-grade Dispersin B has been successfully manufactured and is currently undergoing biocompatibility testing.
 Clinical trials to test the effectiveness of dispersin B for the treatment and prevention of diabetic foot ulcers and pressure sores should begin in 2010.